Sayantanidalui/Student-mental-health-analysis/README.md

 1. 📉 Students with high stress have the lowest average CGPA (3.05), while those with low stress average 3.14.
 2. 🧑‍💻 Engineering and BIT students report the highest cases of depression and anxiety.
-3. 🕐 31 students who study <1 hr/day report high stress — a sign of disengagement.
+3. 🕐 31 students (out of 100) who sleep <8 hr/day report high stress — a sign of burnout.
 4. 💤 The top 5 students with the least sleep (avg 5.1 hrs) all had CGPAs between 3.50–4.00.
 5. 🎓 1st-year students report the highest number of panic attacks (43 out of 100).
 6. 👩‍🎓 Female students report higher average stress levels (0.70) than males (0.54).